Claire Dean

 It’s A Very Safe City

 As far as large Latin American cities go, we found Cusco to be and feel incredibly safe, and even wandering around the streets relatively late at night with all our camera equipment, we didn’t feel unsafe.
 Of course, take precautions, and don´t make yourselves easy targets, but you needn’t be unduly worried about security when visiting this part of the country.
-There are also a number of tourism and regular police within the centro historico for peace of mind.
+There are also a number of tourist and regular police within the Centro Historico for peace of mind.
 As ever though, be sensible and be cautious.
 Lastly, try not to let your patience wear thin in the face of the people on the streets offering tours, massages, asking if you want to take a photo of them, or offering to find your accommodation - it does become annoying but they’re just trying to earn a living.

 Read Up About The History